 1. Double-Hung Windows

 Double-hung windows have two sashes that slide vertically up and down the frame.
-They are more of a traditional-style for those who prefer country-esque vibes in their home.
+These types of windows are more of a traditional-style for those who prefer country-esque vibes in their home.
 They may remind you of your childhood home, or the first home you bought together as a couple.
 This style of window works beautifully in the kitchen area, especially.

 2. Casement Windows